Jbug1/sluiceBox/README.md

 To build sluiceBox, cd into the sluiceBox folder.
 Run build.sh if on OSX, build.bat if on Windows.
 You should now have a sluiceBox executable.

-In order to display help, run filtah.exe --help.
+In order to display help, run sluiceBox.exe --help.
 The following message will show in the terminal, explaining how to pass different parameters

 Arguments must be passed in sequentially.
 The order for space separated command line arguments is as follows
 1) mode - "p" for positive "n" for negative